 I know that I am making a polemical leap here (and it is on purpose), but I am worried that we in our own small way are making the same mistakes in the Digital Humanities.
 We are for instance, allowing simplistic understandings of concepts such as ‘infrastructure’ to distract us away from perhaps more significant research endeavours.
 For example one of the recent posts on Humanist announced yet another layer on the Infrastructure spaghetti-portfolio called CHAIN (Collation of Humanities and Arts Infrastructure Networks). http://lists.digitalhumanities.org/pipermail/humanist/2009-November/000860.html

-If networks such as this are to attract and sustain academic attention, they must also be only be open to academic critique so that they may be embedded within real academic research culture and critical concerns (beyond the ‘practical’ debates) .
-Although good infrastructure is not entirely without merit, I worry that in this instance the group is crudely undifferentiated and lacks clear theoretical and technical underpinnings and achievable goals.
+Suppose networks such as this are to attract and sustain academic attention.
+In that case, they must be only open to literary critique to be embedded within authentic academic research culture and critical concerns (beyond the ‘practical’ debates).
+Although good infrastructure is not entirely without merit, in this instance, the group is crudely undifferentiated and lacks clear theoretical and technical underpinnings and achievable goals.
 At least one of the ‘infrastructure’ projects listed is an otherwise pedestrian off-the-shelf installation of Drupal but is placed beside a massive iterative design project that consists of 60 universities worldwide!
-One of the networks I am not sure actually exists, and another doesn’t deal with technical standards at all as far as I am aware.
-The vision of this group is far too grandiose and nebulous and although dialogue is always good, at these times of diminished resources, we also need to concentrate all our academic energies on deeper and more significant understanding of the human condition so that we may find more achievable ways to advance it.
+I am not sure one of the networks exists, and another doesn’t deal with technical standards, as far as I am aware.
+The vision of this group is far too grandiose and nebulous.
+Although dialogue is always good, at these times of diminished resources, we also need to concentrate all our academic energies on a more profound and more significant understanding of the human condition so that we may find more achievable ways to advance it.